 The patient on the operating table would have been awake and staring right back at the surgeon, as anesthetic wasn’t yet in use.
 Rather than anesthetics, patients were given the options of whiskey, opium, or being hit on the head with a mallet.
 Surgeons relied on swift amputation techniques, the faster you could remove a limb the better a surgeon you were.

 Many patients died of infection and the old frock coats worn by surgeons during operations were, according to a contemporary, ‘stiff and stinking with pus and blood.’

 Patients often had injuries which prevented them from taking the spiral staircase up to the theater, and were therefore transported into the theater via a pulley system and an opening in the wall behind the current chalkboard.
 The ground would also be covered in straw to help prevent blood from dripping onto patrons of the church below the theater.

 The museum was founded by one Richard Mead, a doctor of St Thomas, who had an interesting cure for venereal diseases: snail water anyone?
 The operating theater also has a collection of instruments for cupping, bleeding, and trepanning, or skull-drilling.
 Of interest in the attic is an old apothecary, formally known as the “Herb Garret”.

 It’s all up in the roof of a beautiful English Baroque church, complete with wooden spectator galleries.
-This is the oldest operating theatre in Europe, and for the entrance staircase itself, it's worth the visit.
+Some primary schools will take students here on field trips.
+This is the oldest operating theatre in Europe, and for the entrance staircase itself, it’s worth the visit.
 This is the place to thank God for morphine.

 Know Before You Go